tassiluca/direct-style-experiments/docs/content/docs/04-rears.md

 }
 ```

 Like all flows, they have all the kinds of operators presented in the previous example.
-Despite this, they do not support, at the moment, all the operators that Rx offers, like `debounce`, `groupBy`, etc... (even if some PR are open to adding them in the framework).
+Despite this, they do not support, at the moment, all the operators that Rx offers, like `groupBy`, `buffer` (in the Rx conception), etc... (even if some proposals are pending to add them in the framework).

 For this reason, the consumer of events has been implemented manually, using a loop that, every `samplingWindow` time, reacts to the data received, updating the state of the system.
 By the way, if this solution appears to be less elegant, since `Flow`s are, de facto, the porting of Rx's `Observable's` into the Coroutines world, [libraries exists to convert them to `Observable` and vice versa](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-rx2/).